 But there are some important caveats to magnetic signs and a few limitations to consider.
-So in this edition of the Sign College Newsletter, let’s take a closer look at magnetic substrates considering the required tools, target market, your equipment options and finally, the care and maintenance requirements.
+Let’s take a closer look at magnetic substrates considering the required tools, target market, your equipment options and finally, the care and maintenance requirements.

 Mag Signs: Types of Substrate and Paper

 Technically magnetic signs are simply vinyl graphics from your vinyl cutter applied to a magnetized flexible substrate.
 These substrates come in two varieties: magnetized vinyl and magnetized paper.
 Magnetized vinyl is typically 12 to 30 mil in thickness and is designed for use with self adhesive vinyl (or large format digital printing; more on that later).
 It is available in white and a few popular colors with a gloss or matte finish.
 Choosing gloss or matte, red or white is strictly a matter of personal preference.
 But there are important distinctions between magnets of varying thickness.

 The thicker the magnet, the more magnetic property it has.
 This is critical because the stability of a magnetic sign resides entirely in its pull strength.
 Pull strength is the magnet’s resistance to lifting.
 This is measured in grams/in or grams per cm2.
 Our EnduraMAG 12” x 24” sheets have a measured pull strength of 41.5 g/cm2.
 That’s roughly ten times that of a high performance cast vinyl.